- Why should I donate?

 - It was pumped under the same conditions (ie, milk bank-approved medical conditions) as when you became qualified.

-- It was frozen immediately after pumping and stored in sealed bags or plastic bottles designed to store human milk (eg, Lansinoh breast milk storage bags).
+- It was frozen immediately after pumping and stored in clear, sealed bags or plastic bottles designed to store human milk (eg, Lansinoh breast milk storage bags).
 We cannot accept milk that was stored in reused food containers (eg, old dairy milk cartons, juice bottles, or glass containers).

 - Must have been continuously frozen.
 The milk must never have been thawed and refrozen.